DeepSportradar/player-reidentification-challenge/README.md

 For that purpose, we provide our Synergy Re-Identification dataset with image crops of players, referees and coaches.
 The dataset is split into a training, test and challenge set (= challenge set).
 Test and challenge sets are both split into queries and galleries, similar to traditional ReID datasets.
+The testing-set should be used to evaluate your model, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.
+The challenge-set will be used for the official challenge ranking.

 Maintainer: Vladimir Somers (v.somers@sportradar.com) from Synergy Sports, a division of Sportradar.
 Author of this repository: Davide Zambrano from Synergy Sports (d.zambrano@sportradar.com).